RiverJensen/Podcast-Transcribe-App/SUPABASE_SETUP.md

 CREATE POLICY "Allow authenticated delete" ON transcriptions FOR DELETE USING (auth.role() = 'authenticated');

+-- Add a default sample transcription
+INSERT INTO transcriptions (
+  id,
+  title,
+  source_type,
+  source_name,
+  text,
+  created_at
+) VALUES (
+  '00000000-0000-0000-0000-000000000000',
+  'Sample Transcription',
+  'sample',
+  'Default Sample Data',
+  'This is a test transcription for the API.
+This default data ensures that the API always returns at least one transcription record.
+This sample represents what a real transcription would look like after processing an audio file or YouTube video.', NOW()
+);
 ```

 3. Run the query to create the table and set up security